scott-whitworth/space_genetics/Cuda/Unit_Testing/unit_tests.md

 <h3>getParamStuff</h3>

 - Helper function for checkReasonability that uses an offset (alpha, beta, zeta, tripTime, etc.) to pull the proper parameter from a Child.
-Using ALPHA_OFFSET makes the function return the alpha value of the Child passed into the funtion
+Using ALPHA_OFFSET makes the function return the alpha value of the Child passed into the funtion.

 <h3>twentyAdultsPosAndSpeedDiffMade</h3>

 - Creates 20 Adults with known tripTimes, posDiffs, and speedDiffs, but the rest of their parameters are not set, so they are likely full of random junk.
-They are given ranks and distances and rank distance sorted
+They are given ranks and distances and rank distance sorted.
+The tripTimes were chosen so that there should not be any confusion on which parents produced a Child by looking merely at its tripTime.
+All tripTime averages should be unique from the average produced by any other combination of parents.

 <h3>verifyChildrenFromCrossover</h3>

 - Creates Children from a set of 20 unique individuals, 20 duplicates, and 20 mixed (some unique, some duplicates).
 These children are generated with a variety of survivor counts - starting with all 20 Adults being potential parents, then 10, then 5, and finally only 2 of them are used to generate all 20 Children.
+- Calls a helper function, cfcAnswersMatchExpectations, to verify that the results make sense.
+- This function is meant to test generateChildrenFromCrossover.

+<h3>cfcAnswersMatchExpectations</h3>

+- Looks for the parents of a set of children by using their tripTimes.
+It compares the tripTime of the 3rd Child (the first one produced by crossOver_average that is a true average) to the average of the tripTime of two Adults and uses this to identify the set's parents.
+If a set has fewer than 3 Children, it will look at the individual Child/Children's tripTimes and find a Adult that has its same tripTime and identify this as one of the set's parents.
+- It is important that any functions that call this function do not mutate their children's parameters or the code will not be able to correctly determine a Child's parents.
+- Depending on whether or not printThings is set to true, it may print the tripTimes of the parents of a set along with the tripTimes of any Children these parents produced.

+<h3>testingCopyOfNewGen</h3>

+- This function tests the unit testing version of newGeneration (UTCopyOfNewGeneration).
+The function UTCopyOfNewGeneration is supposed to be basically the same as the actual newGeneration, only it does not include callRK or anything related to callRK (thus it does not include the GPUMem stuff either).
+- NOTE: If newGeneration is changed at all, UTCopyOfNewGeneration will need to be updated as well.
+Otherwise, this will no longer be a good way to test that newGeneration is working as it should.
+- This function loads the 20 Adults from twentyAdultsPosAndSpeedDiffMade and increases survivor_count and num_individuals both to 20, then it calls the unit testing version of newGeneration and converts the newAdults made by this method back into Children so they can be sent through cfcAnswersMatchExpectations to verify they were properly generated.

+<h3>convertBackToChildren</h3>

+- This helper function for testingCopyOfNewGen takes the important elements of the Adults passed into this function and turns them into an array of Children using a Child constructor made particularly for this function.

+<h3>UTCopyOfNewGeneration</h3>

+- This function is basically the newGeneration, only it does not include callRK or anything related to callRK (like GPUMem).
+As of the end of summer 2022, it still matched newGeneration, just missing callRK and its inputs.
+- This function was created to unit test just the actual process of creating a new generation without any of the extra complications that come from calling callRK (a function that operates on the GPU).

+<h3>firstFullGen</h3>

+- This function creates an entire generation of individuals and uses the actual newGeneration function (that uses the GPU callRK function) to create Children from this first generation of parents

+  - This function uses a different function to verify that the Children were generated correctly.
+It uses verifyFullGen instead of cfcAnswersMatchExpectations.

+- If the test passes with generating 10 individuals from a survivor pool of 3 individuals, it then calls another function, makeManyChildren that attempts to generate 65 children from 7 parents and from 5 parents

+<h3>verifyFullGen</h3>

+- This function takes in the new generation of Adults and the vector of their parents' generation and attempts to distinguish a set's parents by examining the tripTime of the child whose tripTime is an average of its parents' tripTimes.
+This information is used to determine the Child's parents.
+If there are not enough Children in a set that one is produced using averaging, then it attempts to establish the parents by comparing a Child's tripTime to a parent's tripTime and trying to find an exact match because the first two Children are generated using crossOver_wholeRandom which would assign the value from a parent's tripTime to one Child and the other parent's tripTime to the other Child (because the mask is flipped, switching 1s to 2s and vice versa).

+<h3>makeManyChildren</h3>

+- Using the same set of potential parents as firstFullGen, this function uses newGeneration to try and generate 65 Children from 7 survivors and calls verifyFullGen to ensure they were made correctly.
+Then, if the previous test passed, it attempts to make 65 Children from 5 survivors.

+<h3>checkUTMutateMask</h3>

+- This function is not currently in use, but it calls a unit testing version of mutateMask which is basically the actual mutateMask function (as of the end of the summer 2022), but just with a cout statement saying how many genes were mutated.
+This function takes the mask created in mutateMask and prints it, showing which genes would be mutated.

+<h3>UTmutateMask</h3>

+- This function basically matches the actual mutateMask function, but it just has an extra cout statement to print how many genes were mutated.
+It uses a random number generator and the mutation chance to establish whether or not a gene will be mutated.

 <h2>Planet Unit Tests</h2>
-The planet methods have not been heavily unit tested, but this unit test was to confirm our assumption about how accessing the positions of planets using getCondition works.
+The planet methods have not been heavily unit tested, but this unit test is to confirm our assumption about how accessing the positions of planets using getCondition works.
+Additionally, they ensure getCondition and getConditionDev give us the same results.

+<h3>runPlanetTests</h3>

+- Sets up the cuda constants that need to be used in any other planet testing functions, sets up marsLaunchCon, and calls the planet unit tests

+<h3>testGetConditions</h3>

+- This function verifies that getCondition is working as we expect it to.

+  - It retrieves the position of Mars when the input into getCondition is 0 and verifies that this is the position of Mars at the end of the mission (0 seconds before completing the mission).
+  - Then it retrieves the position of Mars when the input into getCondition is 3600 and verifies this means the position of Mars 3600 seconds (or 1 hour) before the spacecraft reaches its destination.
+  - Then it retrieves the position of Mars when the input into getCondition is about 1.5 years (this is the kind of thing that would be like an actual tripTime) and it attempts to verify this would be the position of Mars when the spacecraft leaves Earth.
+  - It checks whether the results using getConditionDev are the same as the ones returned when using getCondition.

 <h2>testing_rank unit tests </h2>